PCarr97/FFR-Real-Wages/README.md

     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-The low p-values observed in this regression imply that a 0.01 increase in the FFR corresponds to a 2.56 decrease in the wage index.
-However, keep in mind that this is looking at all data from 1981 to 2020.
+The low p-values observed in this regression imply that a 0.01 increase in the federal funds rate corresponds to a $2.51 *decrease* in real weekly wages.
+However, keep in mind that this is looking at all data from 1979 to 2022.

 Given the non-stationarity of the data, if Professor Smith’s argument is correct, we should see a break in the FFR coefficient for data observed